 We all communicate with abstraction at times.
-Though abstract nouns don’t convey things we can experience with our senses – we can’t feel, touch, see, hear, or taste them – they allow us to express important meaning, nonetheless.
+Though an abstract noun doesn’t convey things we can experience with our senses – we can’t feel, touch, see, hear, or taste them – they allow us to express important meaning, nonetheless.

-Being able to recognize and use abstract nouns is important, especially in written communication.
-While abstract nouns can convey deep emotion, the writer runs the risk of not clearly expressing his or her meaning.
-Things get lost in translation so to speak.
-Since abstract words are by definition abstract, they can mean different things to different people, so take care to make sure your writing using concrete nouns for clarification.
+Being able to recognize and use an abstract noun is important, especially in written communication.
+While an abstract noun can convey deep emotion, the writer runs the risk of not clearly expressing his or her meaning.
+Things get lost in translation when using an abstract noun so to speak.
+Since abstract nouns are by definition abstract, they can mean different things to different people, so take care to make sure your writing using concrete nouns for clarification.
 Generally speaking, sentences comprised largely of concrete nouns are more clear and concise.

 What is an Abstract Noun?

-Abstract nouns are the opposite of concrete nouns – nouns that refer to objects you can experience with your five senses.
-Abstract nouns are intangible.
+An abstract noun is the opposite of concrete nouns – nouns that refer to objects you can experience with your five senses.
+An abstract noun is intangible.
 They can identify concepts, experiences, ideas, qualities, and feeling.

-In some cases, it’s a little difficult to recognize when a noun is abstract.
-Some nouns can function as verbs and abstract nouns are no exception.
+In some cases, it’s a little difficult to recognize an abstract noun.
+Some nouns can function as verbs and an abstract noun is no exception.

 For example, see how the word “fear” is used in the following two sentences.